 What type of arrangements do I need to make when we are planning to travel?

-- What drugs should I bring?
+- What medicines should I bring?
 How do we get refills?

 - Who should I call if my child's asthma gets worse?